bettyblocks/tracy_web/README.md

 ### User interaction

-* Create new tracer configuration or select one from the list of existing configurations
+* Create new tracer definition or select one from the list of existing definitions
-* Open tracer config details
+* Open tracer definition details
-* Copy the trace config key
+* Copy the trace definition key using the button
-* Click "trace" to start
+* Make a HTTP request with the trace request header

 Now a new trace log opens which streams the results in real time.
 The tracing stops when the traced process exists or the trace limit is